-Descriptive Statistics.
-Initially, descriptive statistics are applied to the collected data set, including the total number of tweets, the number of tweets collected for each search term, the temporal distribution of tweets, and the frequency of tweets leading up to the demonstration.
+Descriptive Statistics Initially, descriptive statistics are applied to the collected data set, including the total number of tweets, the number of tweets collected for each search term, the temporal distribution of tweets, and the frequency of tweets leading up to the demonstration.
 Additionally, the top ten rankings for retweets, favorite tweets, users with the most followers, highest listed, and favorites counts are also included.

-Hashtags.
-The twenty most frequently used hashtags are identified and presented (including counts).
-A network visualization is then constructed, where each hashtag is represented as a node and the edges indicate co-occurrences of the hashtags within the same tweet.
+Hashtags The twenty most frequently used hashtags are identified and their counts are presented.
+A network visualization is then constructed to display these hashtags, with each hashtag represented as a node and the edges indicate co-occurrences of the hashtags within the same tweet.
 Notably, only hashtags that co-occur in more than 120 tweets are selected to be displayed to improve readability.

-Emojis.
-Similar to the analysis of hashtags, emojis are examined by identifying the top twenty most frequently used emojis.
-Then, these emojis are presented in a graph where a threshold of 40 is set, considering that the frequency of emojis is generally lower than that of hashtags [3].
+Emojis Similar to the analysis of hashtags, emojis are examined by identifying the top twenty most frequently used emojis.
+Then, these emojis are presented in a graph where a threshold of 40 is set, considering that the frequency of emojis is generally lower than that of hashtags [27].

-Websites.
-Websites were extracted from the collected tweets, however, due to Twitter's URL shortening, an additional preprocessing step was necessary to obtain the full URL.
+Websites Websites were extracted from the collected tweets, however, due to Twitter's URL shortening, an additional preprocessing step was necessary to obtain the full URL pointing to an external source.
 To avoid including media files (e.g., quoted tweets or images/videos in a tweet), a regex filter was applied.
 The top twenty external sources with the highest number of directed websites are presented.

-Sentiment.
-In this study, expressions of discomfort or negative sentiment were predicted using four labeled data sets from previous demonstrations.
-To create the prediction model, a TF-IDF vectorizer was used on the data, in combination with a standard scaler, since it was successfully applied in previous studies [14,30,36].
-Emojis extracted from tweets are used as bag-of-words on a logistic regression model to predict the probability scores of tweets expressing discomfort, as described in [14,30,36].
-This allowed the tweets to be sorted and provided some extreme examples of highly discomforting tweets versus non-discomforting tweets.
-Additionally, we calculated a ratio of discomfort versus non-discomfort tweets.
+Sentiment In this study, expressions of discomfort or negative sentiment were predicted using four labeled data sets from previous demonstrations.
+To create the prediction model, a TF-IDF vectorizer was used on the data, in combination with a standard scaler, since it was successfully applied in previous studies [47-49].
+Emojis extracted from tweets are used as bag-of-words on a logistic regression model to predict the probability scores of tweets expressing discomfort, as described in [47-49].
+This allowed the tweets to be sorted and provided some extreme examples of highly discomforting tweets versus non-discomfort tweets.
 For tweets that also contained a hashtag, a discomfort score could be calculated for the hashtag.